iimachines/Maya2glTF/Readme.md

 ## Rationale

-At **[Wonder Media](https://wondermedia.tv)**, we are specialized in creating realtime interactive 3D animation, for education, events and broadcast television, since 1992.
+At **[IIM](https://www.iim.media)**, we are specialized in creating realtime interactive 3D animation, for web, education, events and broadcast television, since 1992.
 We have developed our own multi-machine real-time 3D puppeteering software called **AnimationNow**, and we are about to upgrade this to make use of up-to-date rendering techniques.

 If something goes wrong in our production pipeline, it usually is exporting our complex rigged Maya characters.
 In the past, we contributed both donations and patches to the open source OGRE exporter, but now we want to dig deep into the Maya API ourselves, so we can help out our artists if something goes wrong during the export.

 **[glTF 2.0](https://www.khronos.org/gltf)** seems to contain most of the features we need, and is extensible.
 IMHO [glTF](https://www.khronos.org/gltf) must become the defacto standard for animated 3D content.
-At [Wonder Media](https://wondermedia.tv), we plan to use [glTF](https://www.khronos.org/gltf) for all our 3D assets.
+At [IIM](https://www.iim.media), we plan to use [glTF](https://www.khronos.org/gltf) for all our 3D assets.

 ## Limitations